bitnine-oss/agensgraph/README.md

 3. Configure the source tree
     ```bash
-    ag-config.sh
+	./configure
     ```
     >If you want to install to a specific folder, you can use ``--prefix=[INSTALL_PATH]`` option.
-    >If ``ag-config.sh`` doesn't find any header with an error message, you can use '--with-includes=/path/' option.
+    >If ``configure`` doesn't find any header with an error message, you can use '--with-includes=/path/' option.

 4. Building & install
     ```bash